valensdata/spa-server/README.md

 ### Using placeholders for web configuration parameters:

 Single page applications usually have some web configuration parameters.
 For example -
-- web application communicates with backend servers and URL of the backend servers is different for each deployment
+- web application communicates with backend servers and URL of the backend servers are different for each deployment
 - web application needs to have parameters like cookie expiry time and this cookie expiry time parameter needs to be different in test(30 minutes) and production(30 days) environments.

 One way to handle such scenarios is to use framework specific features.
 But this requires rebuild of web application for each different environment.